tomortonbew-personal/interview-coach-skill/references/commands/mock.md

 ### Setup

-1. Ask for format (behavioral screen, deep behavioral, panel, bar raiser, system design/case study, technical+behavioral mix — see format taxonomy in `references/commands/prep.md`). **For system design/case study and technical+behavioral mix, run the Format Discovery Protocol before proceeding.** See format-specific simulation UX sections below.
+1. Ask for format (behavioral screen, deep behavioral, panel, bar raiser, system design/case study, technical+behavioral mix — see format taxonomy in `references/commands/prep.md`). **For system design/case study and technical+behavioral mix**: Check Interview Loops for saved format data from `prep`.
+If format data exists for this company+round, use it.
+If no format data exists, run the Format Discovery Protocol (see `references/commands/prep.md`) and save the result to Interview Loops.
+See format-specific simulation UX sections below.
 2. Ask for company/role context (or use existing prep data).
 3. **Calibrate difficulty to the candidate's progression stage.** Check Drill Progression in `coaching_state.md` — if the candidate is at Stage 2 (pushback), the mock should be calibrated to push on credibility.
 If they're at Stage 6+ (panel/stress), they can handle maximum intensity.
 Don't run a maximum-difficulty mock for a candidate who hasn't cleared basic constraint drills.
 4. **Calibrate tone to the target company.** A mock for a FAANG final round should feel very different from a Series A startup first call: